hiukim/mind-ar-js-doc/docs/face-tracking-quick-start/run.md

 If you are a web developer, I'm sure you probably have some sort of localhost already in your machine.
 If not, you can try this chrome extension: <a href="https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb" target="_blank">Web Server for Chrome</a>.
 It will launch a simple web server, and you can use it to open the `index.html` built in the last section.

 ## Effect
 If you can successfully launch the page, the camera will start.
-After you point it to any face, you will see a green sphere stick at the nose tip.
+After you point it to any face, you will see a green sphere sticked on the nose tip.

 <img src={minimalDemoImage} width="300" />